Hayao Miyazaki’s Ponyo is a feature-length anime which makes heavy use of myth and symbolism but is aimed squarely at a young child audience.

 The individual characters mean centre/pillar/principle + mediate/shellfish

 I’ve always thought it weird that the character for mediate also happens to mean shellfish.
 Is Miyazaki using that here, since shellfish are associated with the sea, and Sousuke is the mediation between the sea and the land?

-This character reminds me very much of Connie from Enid Blyton’s The Folk of the Faraway Tree, the third in her Magic Faraway Tree series.
-In my illustrated deluxe version there is even a picture of Connie that closely matches this one.
+This gag reminds me very much of a scene featuring Connie from Enid Blyton’s The Folk of the Faraway Tree, the third in her Magic Faraway Tree series.
+In my illustrated deluxe version there is a picture of Connie that closely matches this one.

 In Blyton’s story, too, a girl who is preoccupied with her appearance (pretty dresses) gets her ‘comeuppance’ by having water dropped on her, in this case by Dame Washalot.
 Often in children’s stories, when a girly girl goes along with the dominant cultural idea that she should be pretty, rather than rejecting it, she is punished and ends up a version of ugly as a didactic message.
 Miyazaki uses the same trope when he first shows the scene in which the little girl shows Sousuke her pretty new dress but then is later punished — ostensibly for calling Ponyo unappealing — by having water squirted in her face.
 (I could continue into adult territory and explore this popular metaphor further, but I don’t want that kind of traffic to my blog.)